johnsonav1992/ts-battleship/README.md

 ##TS BATTLESHIP

-my second attempt at creating a battleship game but this time, it's WAY better!
+My second attempt at creating a battleship game but this time, it's WAY better!